 - Using header tags (H1, H2, H3, etc.) with proper hierarchy.

 - Ensure your site is using proper schema markup.
-This is code used by search engines to help better identify your content.
+This code is used by search engines to help better identify your content.
 It’s typically added by themes, SEO plugins, or more robust schema markup specific plugins.
 Use Google’s Rich Results Test tool.

 Updating internal links on a 301 redirect